FishGoddess/cachego/README.md

 	v, err := cache.Get("key")
 	fmt.Println(v, err) // Output: 666 <nil>

-	// If you pass a not existed key to of method, nil and false will be returned. v, err = cache.Get("not existed key")
+	// If you pass a not existed key to of method, nil and errNotFound will be returned. v, err = cache.Get("not existed key")
+	if cachego.IsNotFound(err) {
-	fmt.Println(v, err) // Output: <nil> cachego: key not found
+		fmt.Println(v, err) // Output: <nil> cachego: key not found }

 	// SetWithTTL sets an entry with expired time.
 	// See more information in example of ttl.